 Onno Hansen-Staszynski, Chairman, EZZEV Foundation

-Rob Kuipers, Owner, X-Guard
+Rob Kuipers, Owner, X-Guard (watch the presentation)

 Manuel Cornelisse, Chief Commercial Officer, one2many